This work sits at the intersection of story, policy, people, and place

 I’m often brought in when:

-- a file is stuck
+- A file is stuck

-- the message isn’t landing
+- The message is not landing

-- the work matters, but isn’t connecting
+- The work matters, but is not connecting

 Why Namekus